Skip to main content

 Core AdministratorAn organization (currently, The Trade Desk) that manages the EUID Core Service and other components.
 For example, it distributes encryption keys and salts to EUID operators and sends user opt-out requests to operators and DSPs.

 OperatorsOrganizations that operate the Operator Service (via the EUID APIs).
-Operators receive and store encryption keys and salts from the EUID Core Service, salt and hash personal data to return EUID tokens, encrypt raw EUIDs to generate EUID tokens, and distribute EUID token decryption keys.
+Operators periodically receive and store up-to-date encryption keys and salts from the EUID Core Service, salt and hash personal data to return EUID tokens, encrypt raw EUIDs to generate EUID tokens, and distribute EUID token decryption keys.

-Any participant can also choose to become a private operator to generate and manage EUIDs.
+Any participant can also choose to become a Private Operator to generate and manage EUIDs.

 DSPsDSPs integrate with the EUID system to receive EUIDs from advertisers (as first-party data) and third-party data providers (as third-party data) and leverage them to inform bidding on EUIDs in the bidstream.